My name is Gabriel Dulac-Arnold and this is my web page.

 My thesis defense is February 7th at 14:30.
 More information here.

 I co-organized the Predicting with Sequential Models workshop at ICML '13 with Djalel, Bálázs and Ludovic.
 We had John Langford, Hugo Larochelle, and Csaba Szepesvári as invited speakers.
-The workshop was really interesting (unbiased opinion) and really brought together a lot of different approaches.
+The workshop was really interesting (unbiased opinion) and brought together a lot of different approaches to a common problem.

 I was at the Deep Learning & Feature Learning summer school at IPAM/UCLA.
 Thanks go to the NSF for funding our stay and travel.